survani/maddgamer/content/about.md

 ### About Intro
 intro: |
-  ### MaddGamer is a First Person Shooter news site that covers everything related to FPS games.
+  ### MaddGamer is a shooter game news site that covers everything related to shooter games.

   We started at the start of 2023.
-As we are a very young we hope to keep inovating MaddGamer so it can bring you all the latest FPS gaming news..
+As we are a very young we hope to keep inovating MaddGamer so it can bring you all the latest shooter game news.

 ### Our Story
 ourStory: